miniconnect/holodb/README.md

 In the case of `counter` mode, values will be ignored and should be omitted.
 The type of a `counter` column is always `java.math.LargeInteger`.

+If `seedKey` is specified, it will be explicitly used as a key for the sub-random-generator for the column.
+Setting or changing this value alters the data distribution, shuffling, etc. for this column without affecting other columns.
+If two columns share the same non-null `seedKey` while they have the same settings (except for `name`), then they will provide the exact same values in the exact same order , effectively making them mirrors of each other.

-You can set default values for schemas, tables, and columns at any higher level in the configuration tree.
+You can set default configuration for schemas, tables, and columns at any higher level in the configuration tree.
 Any value set at a lower lever will override any value set at a higher level (and, of course, the global default).

 | Key | Available in |